abhi3700/my_coding_toolkit/heroku.md

 - `heroku config:get <key>`: get a config var
 - `heroku config:get <key> --app <app-name>`: get a config var for a specific app
 - `heroku stack:set heroku-24 -a <app-name>`: set the stack for a specific app
+- `heroku stop DYNO -a <app-name>`: stop a specific dyno for a specific app

 ## Procfile